mayuri2018/Countryes-list/README.md

 # FRONT END PROJECT

-This is a front end project
+The front end project is to practice React with TypeScript and Redux.
+Completing all requirement, you will get 20 points/ 20 points.
+Good luck and HAVE FUN !!!

 ## How to run project